RiparianLLC/requests-jessie-poc/README.md

 # Requests

-Requests is the simple, human-friendly HTTP library for Python.
-It wraps the standard library modules so you can send HTTP requests and work with responses in a few readable lines.
+Requests is the human-friendly HTTP client for Python, letting you send HTTP/1.1 requests with minimal code.

-## Quick start
+Copy this snippet to make your first request:

 ```python
 import requests